 - Provide a better understanding of buyers, their needs, and how to fix them.

-- Create higher lead conversions by aligning your teams around a customer-centric vision.
+- Accelerate lead conversions by aligning your teams around a customer-centric vision.

 2. Identify the preferred touchpoints